Somiome/R_lactose/README.md

 ![-13910C>T distribution](./india_dairy_prod/13910.png)

 Which would suggest that people consumed milk in place for animal protein, hence lower positive selection towards eastern/southern regions in India.

+Also, India’s substantial dairy consumption and production, particularly of cow and buffalo milk, are deeply integrated into culinary traditions and cultural practices.
+Even in areas with higher lactose intolerance rates, dairy remains a staple—whether consumed directly as fluid milk or processed into forms like butter, ghee, and cheese, which often reduce the lactose content through fermentation or clarifying processes.

+### Conclusion

+India's dairy consumption might seems odd considering i's high domestic consumption rate and LMP rate, it is result of historic dietary practice, sociological factors and regional genetic diversity.
+Given India's large butter industry and widespread vegeanism it is not that odd that India have such a high domestic consumption rate of dairy product.

 ---